 Faculty are asked to include the following in the recommendation: honors and awards, research and publications, future plans, and other pertinent information

-The program collects letters of recommendation and forwards the letters to the Chancellor's Office by the second Friday in April.
+The program collects letters of recommendation and forwards the letters to the Chancellor's Office by Tuesday, May 2 .

 The Chancellor’s Office selects the review committee and provides a rubric to assist the committee when reviewing candidates.
 The committee is provided the student packets and has one to two weeks to review the materials before meeting to award the medalist.

-The committee notifies the Chancellor’s Office of their selection no later than April 30.
+The committee notifies the Chancellor’s Office of their selection by no later than the second week in May.